elopio/docs/source/includes/_transactionAPI.md

 The `privateKeyOrSigner` is required when attempting to execute a transaction that will modify the blockchain (`eth_sendTransaction`).
 If the function is simply getting information (`eth_call`) `privateKeyOrSigner` can be null.
 Otherwise, `privateKeyOrSigner` should be the Private Key Buffer for the logged-in account or a function to sign transactions provided by a hardware wallet.

-The `accountType` is a string that can be "privateKey", "trezor", or "ledger", depending on the type of account that is sending the transaction.
+The `accountType` is a string that can be "privateKey", "ledger", "trezor", "edge", or "unlockedEthereumNode", depending on the type of account that is sending the transaction.

 **Under the hood, `augur.rpc.transact` carries out the following sequence:**